5 Mistakes to Avoid at Your First Client Meeting

 - Making it all about your company

 It may be perfectly true that the business you represent is the best thing since sliced bread, but the client isn't at the meeting to hear nothing more than how good you are; they want to know how, specifically, you can help them to achieve their goals.
-By all means give a brief overview of your company and what it does, but ensure that the majority of the meeting?s emphasis focuses upon the client.
+By all means, give a brief overview of your company and what it does, but ensure that the majority of the meeting's emphasis focuses on the client.